What is Hormonal Imbalance and What Are The Symptoms?

 If you’re feeling more tired than usual, even after a full night’s sleep, this could be a sign that your hormones are out of balance.
 Thyroid hormones, oestrogen, and cortisol all play a role in your energy levels, and imbalances in any of these can leave you feeling drained.

-What you can do: Supporting your adrenal health and managing stress with calming activities like yoga or meditation can help regulate your cortisol levels and reduce fatigue.
+Nutrition tips: Supporting your adrenal health and managing stress with calming activities like yoga or meditation can help regulate your cortisol levels and reduce fatigue.

 3. Mood Swings or Anxiety